 Thankfully it wasn’t too hot but after rushing back through all the tunnels in order to make it to my 9:15am Hoover Dam tour, I was drenched in sweat and wishing I would’ve worn shorts.

-Length: 3.7 miles from trailhead to Hoover Dam Parking Garage.
-If you’re ever in Vegas or Hoover Dam in the fall, winter or early spring, the Historic Railroad Trail is a must.
+If you’re ever in Vegas or Hoover Dam in the fall, winter or early spring, this historic railroad trail is a must.